sagebei/cdl/README.md

 2. Akello-Egwell, Dolica, et al. "Condorcet Domains of Degree at most Seven." arXiv preprint arXiv:2306.15993 (2023).

 ## Our Team
-CDL is developed and maintained by Bei Zhou and Dr Soren Riis in the theory group at Queen Mary University of London, and Klas Markstrom from University of Umeå.
+CDL is developed and maintained by Bei Zhou and Soren Riis in the theory group at Queen Mary University of London, and Klas Markstrom from University of Umeå.